VizBuilts/vr360/README.md

 ## V2 Notes

-- Adds a mobile/iPhone guidance overlay explaining Safari **aA → Request Desktop Website**.
+- Adds a mobile/iPhone guidance overlay explaining Safari **A → Request Desktop Website**.
 - Adds buttons to copy or reload the same QR/viewer link.
 - Inverts left/right yaw controls so the external controls feel more natural for the current YouTube viewpoint behavior.